braxtonowens/torch-localize-motor-3d/README.md

 ## Parameters

-- `mrc_path`: Path to the MRC file
+- `volume`: 3D numpy array (Z, Y, X) from MRC file
-- `ckpt_dir`: Path to the nnU-Net training output folder
+- `threshold`: Probability threshold for detection (default: 0.15, range: 0.0-1.0)
-- `folds`: "all" or iterable of fold indices (default: "all")
+  - Lower values = more sensitive (more detections, more false positives)
-- `threshold`: Threshold for peak detection (default: 0.15)
+  - Higher values = more specific (fewer detections, fewer false positives)
-- `nms_radius`: Radius for non-maximum suppression (default: 3)
+- `nms_radius`: Non-maximum suppression radius in voxels (default: 3)
-- `smooth_sigma`: Gaussian smoothing sigma, 0 = no smoothing (default: 0.0)
+  - Prevents duplicate detections of the same motor
-- `device`: Device to use, e.g., "cuda:0" or "cpu" (default: None for auto)
+  - Increase if motors are detected multiple times in close proximity
-- `resample_like_training`: Whether to resample to match training scale (default: True)
+- `smooth_sigma`: Gaussian smoothing sigma (default: 0.0)
-- `return_int`: Whether to return integer coordinates (default: True)
+  - Set to 1.0-2.0 if getting noisy/duplicate detections

-## Requirements
+  - 0.0 = no smoothing

-- Python ≥ 3.10
+- `ckpt_dir`: Custom checkpoint directory (optional, uses default cache if None)

-- PyTorch
+## Output

-- NumPy
+Returns a numpy array of shape `(N, 3)` where:
-- SciPy
+- N = number of detected motors
-- mrcfile
+- Each row is `[x, y, z]` coordinates in the original volume space
-- nnU-Net v2 (installed from the BYU solution repository)
+- Coordinates are integers (voxel indices)

-## Model Requirements
+## Model Details

-You need a trained nnU-Net v2 model from the BYU motor localization solution.
-The model should be trained on the bacterial flagellar motor dataset and saved in the standard nnU-Net output format.
+This package uses a trained nnU-Net v2 model from the MIC_DKFZ solution to the BYU - Locating Bacterial Flagellar Motors 2025 Kaggle competition.
+The model was trained on bacterial flagellar motor tomograms and achieves state-of-the-art detection performance.

 ## Development